FAQs

 An acute stress disorder or an adjustment disorder is considered to be a minor psychological or psychiatric injury.

-The insurer’s decision as to whether the injury is a minor injury can be challenged through the Dispute Resolution Service.
+The insurer’s decision as to whether the injury is a threshold injury can be challenged through the Personal Injury Commission.

-You will need the assistance of an Accredited Specialist in Personal Injury Law to assist in making this application to DRS as it may require obtaining medical evidence from your treating doctors to assist in determining whether the injury is a minor or non-minor injury.
+You will need the assistance of an Accredited Specialist in Personal Injury Law to assist in making this application to PIC as it may require obtaining medical evidence from your treating doctors to assist in determining whether the injury is a threshold injury.

 There are many different types of disputes which can arise in a motor accident claim.